rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - The outer join operation is an extension of the join operation.
 It is used to deal with missing information.

 ###### Left Outer Join
-- Left outer joing contains the set of tuples of all combinations in R and S that are equal on their common attribute names.
+- Left outer join contains the set of tuples of all combinations in R and S that are equal on their common attribute names.
-- In the left outer join, tuples in R have no matrching tuples in S.
+- In the left outer join, tuples in R have no matching tuples in S.
 - It is denoted by ⟕.

 ###### Right Outer Join
 - Right outer join contains the set of tuples of all combinations in R and S that are equal on their common attribute names.
-- In right outer join, tuples in S have no matching tuples in R.
+- In the right outer join, tuples in S have no matching tuples in R.
 - It is denoted by ⟖.-

 ###### Full Outer Join
 - Full outer join is like a left or right join except that it contains all rows from both tables.
-- In full outer join, tuples in R that have no matching tuples in S and tuples in S that have no matching tuples in R in their common attribute name.
+- In full outer join, tuples in R have no matching tuples in S and tuples in S that have no matching tuples in R in their common attribute name.
 - It is denoted by ⟗.-

 ##### Equal Join
 It is also known as an inner join.
 It is the most common join.
 It is based on matched data as per the equality condition.
 The equi join uses the comparison operator(=).

 ### Integrity Constraints
-- Integrity constarints are a set of rules.
+- Integrity constraints are a set of rules.
 It is used to maintain the quality of information.
 - Integrity constraints ensure that the data insertion, updating, and other processes have to be performed in such a way that data integrity is not affected.
 - Thus, integrity is used to guard against accidental damage to the database.